QuKunLab/APEC/examples/Instruction_of_example_projects.md

     python generate_superEnhancer.py -s $project01

 (2) **project02** is an example of running APEC from the user's own fragment count matrix.
-Users need to copy "cell_info.csv" in **data** folder, "filtered_reads.csv" in **matrix** folder, and "filtered_reads.csv" in **peak** folder to start the clustering.
+Users need to copy "cell_info.csv" in **data** folder, "filtered_reads.csv" in **matrix** folder, and "top_peaks.bed" in **peak** folder to start the clustering.
 This project contains single cell samples from the forebrain of adult mice, from "Preissl, S. et al. Single-nucleus analysis of accessible chromatin in developing mouse forebrain reveals cell-type-specific transcriptional regulation.
 Nat Neurosci 21, 432-439 (2018)".

 How to run: